 Funding scheme:SME-2 - SME instrument phase 2

-ParkTAG has been set up as a company to address individual, as well as societal problems related to parking space search and road congestion by building a smart, integrated, technology-based, easy to use and cost-free system that renders the traffic more efficient thereby decreasing negative effects on humans and the environment while at the same time fulfilling today's need for fast and individualised urban mobility.
-The technology prototype is based upon an elaborated set of algorithms that match car drivers' predicted and actual behaviour in order to allocate nascent parking space.
+ParkTAG has been set up as a company to address individual, as well as societal problems related to urban mobility and road congestion by building a smart, integrated, technology-based, easy to use system that renders the traffic more efficient thereby decreasing negative effects on humans and the environment while at the same time fulfilling today's need for fast and individualised urban mobility.
+The technology is based upon an elaborated set of algorithms that can detect on mobile devices when a user arrives at a location in order to improve different kinds of traffic and mobility apps.

 The SOUTHPARK project is set up to fulfil two overall objectives:

 First, ParkTAG will integrate the technology, called predict.io, with its automated start and stop detection in different mobility apps (including parking apps).
 This will be achieved when the SDK generates at least 1 million mobility data points a day for real-time applications as well as business analytics.
 These efforts will cover countries across the European Union.
 The goal is to enable more convenient, more reliable, safer, environmentally friendlier, and efficient mobility solutions.